Theodore Debs

-Biography

-Early years
+Early life

 Theodore Debs was born August 20, 1864, in Terre Haute, Indiana.

-His parents, Jean Daniel Debs and Maguerite Bettrich Debs, were ethnic French immigrants from Colmar, Alsace, France, having arrived in the United States in 1849.
+His parents, Jean Daniel Debs and Marguerite Bettrich Debs, were ethnic French immigrants from Colmar, Alsace, France, having arrived in the United States in 1849.
 The Debs paterfamilias was the Protestant heir to a factory who broke with his family after falling in love with Marguerite, a Catholic employee of the firm.
 Well educated and trained as a factory manager, the estranged Jean Daniel had received a financial payout rather than the factory upon his father's death and had departed for a new life in America.
 He was relieved of his fortune en route by a con man and had been forced to take a series of physical jobs to make ends meet, finally saving a small nest egg and establishing a grocery store in 1855.

 Theodore was the youngest of six surviving children and the second surviving son of Jean Daniel and Marguerite, known to family members as "Dandy" and "Daisy."
 From a young age he idolized his older brother, the charismatic and eloquent Eugene, nine years his senior, carrying on correspondence with him when he was away and joining him in literary and social activities when he was at home.